 He has written four volumes of poetry, a novel in short stories (Esőkönyv - Rain Book).
 Happy North is his first novel published with Magvető.
-On the one hand, the novel, in a very enjoyable, sensitive style, presents the West African country of Benin, and its traditions, among other voodoo, magic, the beliefs anchored in folklore and the healing activities; on the other hand, it paints a picture of the welfare society of Norway.
+On the one hand, the novel, in a very enjoyable, sensitive style, with a "rational" use of captivating magic realistic elements, presents the West African country of Benin, and its traditions, among other voodoo, magic, the beliefs anchored in folklore and the healing activities; on the other hand, it paints a picture of the welfare society of Norway.

-The primary aim of Árpád Kun's important, emotionally uplifiting novel is not, however, to compare the two countries - while these two civilisations are, of course, protagonists of the novel in their own right, the book is more than that: it is the story of Aimé Billion, a tale of family and travels; it is a Bildungsroman, a novel about identity.
+The primary aim of Árpád Kun's important, emotionally uplifiting novel is not, however, to compare the two countries: before all else, this is the story of Aimé Billion, a tale of family and travels; it is a Bildungsroman, a beautiful portrayal of the human condition, a novel about identity.